biowdl/RNA-seq/docs/index.md

 If you wish to use hisat2 instead, set the list of hisat2 index files on `pipeline.hisat2Index`.

+If neither a `starIndex` nor a `hisat2Index` is provided, then a STAR index will be generated on the fly using the provided GTF file and reference Fasta.

 The `referenceGtfFile` may also be omitted, in this case Stringtie will be used to perform an unguided assembly, which will then be used for expression quantification.